-User research focuses on understanding user needs, motivations, and behaviors There are two types user experience (UX) research: (1) Formative and (2) Summative.
-We can help you with both.
+User research or UX research focuses on understanding user needs, motivations, and behaviors.
+There are two types of user experience (UX) research, both of which we can help with:

 Formative User Research